zzzprojects/learn-orm/tutorials/what-is-new-in-csharp-9/top-level-programs.md

 }
 ```

 It will just print the "Hello World!" to the screen and there is only one line of code that does anything.
-With top-level programs feature introduced in C# 9.0, you can remove all the unnecessary ceremony and use only a using statment and a single line which print the message to the console window as shown below.
+With top-level programs feature introduced in C# 9.0, you can remove all the unnecessary ceremony and use only a using statement and a single line which print the message to the console window as shown below.

 ```csharp
 using System;